TheMagicalFinland/quick-email-sender/README.md

 - npm i os
 - npm i console-title

-or you may download the executable file and run it, but this prevents you from editing it though.
+or you may download the executable file from project.zip and run it, but this prevents you from editing it though.